Lighthouses of Equatorial Guinea

 lighthouse guides ships northeastward into the port of Cogo, on the Río

 estuary at the southern edge of the country.
-Site status unknown.
+Site status unknown, probably open; tower closed.
 ARLHS EQG-008;

 Admiralty D4210; NGA 25288.